Informfully/Platform/README.md

 ## Collaboration

 Do you want to use Informfully, but there is no infrastructure that you can use?
-Informfully can be used as a hosted serivce.
-We offer to collaborate with you in your scientific experiments and provide you access to the research infrastructure.
+Informfully can be used as a hosted service.
+We offer to collaborate with you in your scientific experiments and provide you with access to the research infrastructure.

 Feel free to reach out to us: info@informfully.ch

 ## Contributing
-Your are welcome to contribute to the Informfully ecosystem and become a part of our community.
+You are welcome to contribute to the Informfully ecosystem and become a part of our community.
 Feel free to:
   - fork any of the [Informfully repositories](https://github.com/Informfully)
-  - join and write on the [dicussion board](https://github.com/orgs/Informfully/discussions)
+  - join and write on the [discussion board](https://github.com/orgs/Informfully/discussions)
   - make changes and create pull requests

 Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.